Origin of the Heaviest Elements: the Rapid Neutron-Capture Process: Astrophysical Sites and their ejecta composition

 Several studies~\cite{Goriely.Bauswein.ea:2014,Metzger.Bauswein.ea:2015,Mendoza-Temis.Wu.ea:2015,Radice.Perego.ea:2018b,Fernandez.Tchekhovskoy.ea:2019,Ishii.Shigeyama.Tanaka:2018} have shown that part of the material, up to 10\% in mass, is ejected very fast and reaches such low densities that the timescale for neutron captures becomes much longer than the expansion timescale~\cite{Mendoza-Temis.Wu.ea:2015} (see brown lines on Fig.~\ref{fig:revol}).
 Under such conditions most of the neutrons are not captured, despite of having a large neutron-to-seed ratio.
-The final abundances of this ``frustrated'' r~process does not correspond to solar abundances~(see Fig.~\ref{fig:fast}) and hence it cannot constitute a major component of the total ejected mass, assuming mergers are a major r-process site.
-However, it can drive an early (timescales of hours) electromagnetic emission that is powered by the radioactive decay of the free neutrons left after completion of the r~process~\citep{Metzger.Bauswein.ea:2015}.
+The final abundances of this ``frustrated'' r-process does not correspond to solar abundances~(see Fig.~\ref{fig:fast}) and hence it cannot constitute a major component of the total ejected mass, assuming mergers are a major r-process site.
+However, it can significantly contribute for nuclei around $A\sim 200$ (see difference between green and red lines in Fig.~\ref{fig:fast}) and can drive an early (timescales of hours) electromagnetic emission that is powered by the radioactive decay of the free neutrons left after completion of the r-process~\citep{Metzger.Bauswein.ea:2015}.